Falkan3/Courier/README.md

 }
 ```

 Collection of messages and topics to be held by the chat bot.
+Example usage can be found in demo files.
 ```js
 messages: {},
 ```

 Collection of used to supply data to optional module instances.
+Example usage can be found in demo files.
 ```js
 moduleData: {},
 ```